Calibishie, Dominica - Things to Do in Calibishie

 Insider Tips

-Visit the local fish market in the early morning to see the daily catch and interact with friendly fishermen who are often happy to share stories about local life
+Visit the local rum shop in the evening to experience authentic Dominican social culture and meet friendly locals who are eager to share stories about village life

 Explore Activities in Calibishie